Borsdata-Sweden/API-CSharp-Client/README.md

 You need to be a Pro member to get Access to API.

 # How to get started with Client
-Download project and open in [VisualStudio 2017 or Community](https://visualstudio.microsoft.com/downloads/#DownloadFamilies_2).
+1. Download project and open in latest  [VisualStudio or Community](https://visualstudio.microsoft.com/downloads/#DownloadFamilies_2).
-In Program.cs you replace xxxx with your uniqe API Key.
+2. In Program.cs you replace "YOUR APIKEY" with your uniqe API Key.
+3. Compile

 # Updates
 2019-04-04
--Add new API call to get list of Last Stockprice for all Instruments.
+- Add new API call to get list of Last Stockprice for all Instruments.
 (No need to call all Instruments to get last stockprices on daily basis.
 One call instead of +1600)

--Add new API call to get all reports for one Instrument.
+- Add new API call to get all reports for one Instrument.
 (To get Year, R12, Quarter Reports you only need one call)

 2020-10-21